Relationships come in all shapes and sizes.

 Each of us has a relationship fingerprint that leaves clues that point to the type of relationship we prefer to be be in.

 Reflecting back at my life, I’ve noticed a few relational fingerprints: I’ve chosen relationships because they made me feel good about myself, got married because it felt like the “right” thing to do.
-Presently, the fingerprint in my relationship is the value my partner and I put on supporting each other’s growth.
+Presently, the fingerprint in my relationship is the value that my partner and I put on supporting each other’s growth.

 Whether you are aware of them or not, most of us are driven by unconscious motivations in a relationship…